ibnuda/fpmortals/manuscript/complete.md

   final case class Alpha(value: Double)
 ~~~~~~~~

-but now we're faced with the problem that we don't have any typeclasses for
-these new types.
-If we use the values in JSON documents, we have to write
-instances of `JsEncoder` and `JsDecoder`.

 namun, masalah diatas tergantikan dengan masalah baru mengenai tidak adanya
 kelas tipe untuk tipe baru ini.
 Bilamana kita menggunakan nilai pada dokumen
 JSON, kita harus menulis instans dari `JsEncoder` dan `JsDecoder` untuk tipe
 baru tadi.

-However, `JsEncoder` has a `Contravariant` and `JsDecoder` has a `Functor`, so
-we can derive instances.
-Filling in the contract:

 Untungnya, `JsEncoder` mempunyai sebuah `Contravariant` dan `JsDecoder` mempunyai
 sebuah `Functor` sehingga kita dapat menurunkan instans tersebut dengan mengisi
 kontrak:

--   "if you give me a `JsDecoder` for a `Double`, and a way to go from a `Double`
-    to an `Alpha`, then I can give you a `JsDecoder` for an `Alpha`".
--   "if you give me a `JsEncoder` for a `Double`, and a way to go from an `Alpha`
-    to a `Double`, then I can give you a `JsEncoder` for an `Alpha`".

 -  "bila kamu memberi saya sebuah `JsDecoder` untuk `Double` dan cara untuk mengubah
    `Double` menjadi `Alpha`, maka saya akan memberikan sebuah `JsDecoder` untuk `Alpha`."
 -  "bila kamu memberi saya sebuah `JsEncoder` untuk `Double` dan cara untuk mengubah